The 511 on Remuneration

 Organisations will need to consider using an appropriate mix of the above measures to compliment the financial measures.

-Mandating a requirement for at least 50% non-financial performance measures has drawn criticism from stakeholders concerned that non-financial measures can be manipulated, may not be as reliable as financial measures and may be seen as rewarding business as usual responsibilities.
+Mandating a requirement for a material weighting of non-financial performance measures has drawn criticism from stakeholders concerned that non-financial measures can be manipulated, may not be as reliable as financial measures and may be seen as rewarding business as usual responsibilities.
 APRA has responded by noting that these issues should be managed via remuneration design and by limiting the weighting of non-financial measures which have adverse financial outcomes.

 Others have raised concerns that the use of an overly prescriptive approach may discourage the consideration and development of other tools like gateways and modifiers, and could undermine the broader goal of encouraging Boards to use more judgement and discretion.
-APRA has acknowledged the differing views of the industry on the use of this 50% cap and remains open to other suggested approaches and solutions.
+APRA has responded by reverting to a principles-based approach, allowing flexibility.

 APRA is also now grappling with how to deal with other concerns and potential unintended consequences like organisations shifting away from a wider use of variable remuneration to higher levels of fixed remuneration, which has already been observed at several organisations.